soundpress/RulesOfNYC/docs/c35/index.rst

    (i) Public funds received for a special election to fill a vacancy may be used only for expenditures made by a candidate to further the candidate's nomination or election to fill such vacancy, and may not be used for any expenditure that is not qualified as defined in § 3-704 of the Code and 52 RCNY § 6-02(a).
 An expenditure made prior to the date on which a vacancy was declared shall be presumed not to be in furtherance of the campaign's nomination or election, unless the candidate provides evidence demonstrating that the vacancy was reasonably anticipated when the expenditure was made.

+   (ii) Expenditures incurred outside of the calendar year in which the special election is held are presumed not to be qualified, unless the proclamation and the special election occur in different calendar years.

-   (ii) It is presumed that the following bills for goods and services are not qualified campaign expenditures:
+   (iii) It is presumed that the following bills for goods and services are not qualified campaign expenditures:

       (A) bills for a special election that are first reported in a disclosure statement submitted later than the first post-election disclosure statement applicable to that special election; and